Meet your self-discovery guide

 I guide women back to themselves through creativity, nature, and connection in spaces where transformation gets to unfold in community rather than in isolation.

-My work is for the woman who looks like she has it together and feels like she's falling apart.
+My work is for the woman who looks like she has it together, but feels like she's falling apart.
 The one who is exhausted by her own competence.
-The one who has been last on her own list for so long she's forgotten what she even wants.
+The one who has been last on her own list for so long that she's forgotten what she even wants.

 I help her remember.